 Talking to Young People

-*This page was created to provide an overview of this issue, and most of the information is geared for adults.
-However, you can learn more information about child sexual abuse and teen victims on our website.
+*This page was created to provide an overview of this issues, and most of the information is geared for adults.
+Further information about child sexual abuse and teen victims is also available on our website.

 - Have an age-appropriate discussion.